(Disclosure: Some of the links below may be affiliate links)

 How much does it cost?

 The price of these insurance policies will vary highly from one company to the other.
 And it is also different based on whether you want personal or family coverage.
-But let’s see a few examples to get an idea.
+But we see a few examples to get an idea.

 For my case, I have been able to find these three cheapest legal protection insurance: